vmware/go-vcloud-director/README.md

 ## Authentication

-You can authenticate to the vCD in four ways:
+You can authenticate to the vCD in five ways:

 * With a System Administration user and password (`administrator@system`)
 * With an Organization user and password (`tenant-admin@org-name`)